vinc3PO/PubChemPy/README.rst

 PubChemPy
 =========

 Fork of the glorious pubchempy.
 The source code was only restructured and safety data capabilities were added.
 Backward compatibility with the original.
+Also removed the python2 checks.

 .. code:: python